GovReady/continuous-ato-kit/README.md

 In Jenkins, go to the top level of Jenkins, and then to the Credentials page.

 Click on a credential scope, such as the global scope.
 Click on “Add credentials”.
 Change “Kind” to “Secret text”.
-For the “Secret”, paste the GovReady-Q Unix Server API URL.
+For the “Secret”, paste the GovReady-Q Unix Server API URL found in the console output from earlier.
 For “ID”, enter `govready_q_api_url`.
 Optionally add a description.
 And click “OK”.

 ![](jenkins-credentials-2.png)

-Add a second “Secret text” credential in the same manner where the “Secret” is the GovReady-Q API Key and the “ID” is `govready_q_api_key`.
+Add a second “Secret text” credential in the same manner where the “Secret” is the GovReady-Q API Key found in the console output earlier and the “ID” is `govready_q_api_key`.

 Once the credentials have been set, they will look like this:

 ![](jenkins-credentials-1.png)

+Add a third credential whose kind is “Secret file”.
+Browse to [security-server/keys/id_ecdsa.pub](security-server/keys/id_ecdsa.pub) in this repository to select it.
+Set the credential ID to `target_ecdsa.pub`.

 ### Step 4: Build, Test, and ATO the Application in the Pipeline